Celebrating 60 years!

 Three levels to meet your needs

 White Stag leadership development camp offers three programs to meet your needs.
-If you’re a Boy Scout, you can attend White Stag Sierra before or after NYLT.
-Choose a level based on your age, Scout rank, experience, physical ability, and grade level.
+If you’re a Boy Scout, you can attend White Stag Sierra before or after National Youth Leadership Training (NYLT), which many years ago was based on the White Stag model.
+Unlike NYLT, White Stag is for all ages.
+Choose a phase based on your age, maturity, Scout rank, experience, physical ability, and grade level.

 - Youth 10½ to 13 usually attend Phase 1 Patrol Member Development.